DinisCruz/docs.diniscruz.ai/docs/2025/08/22/iterative-flow-development-ifd-methodology__javascript-web-application-implementation.md

 This air gap has several advantages: it forces clear requirement articulation, prevents blind trust in AI output, maintains developer ownership, and encourages batching changes into meaningful chunks.
 Rather than using an AI plugin that directly modifies code, IFD advocates keeping this deliberate separation: the developer interacts with the LLM (e.g. via a chat interface or API) and then manually transfers the generated code into the project.
 This forces the developer to clearly think through and articulate requirements (since you have to describe the needed code in prose), prevents blindly trusting the AI – the human must review and integrate the code, maintaining ownership – and encourages batching changes into meaningful chunks rather than constant one-line edits.

 In practice, this means the developer might work in an IDE like PyCharm or VSCode, and separately have the ChatGPT/Claude interface where they prompt for code, then copy results into their files.
-The slight friction of the air gap ironically **improves** efficiency by reducing thrash and encouraging more thoughtful prompts.
+The slight friction of the air gap ironically **improves** efficiency by reducing churn and encouraging more thoughtful prompts.

 ### Mode Selection and Transition

 Teams typically choose modes based on:

 - **Project phase**: Vibe coding for initial exploration, air-gapped for production
 - **User expertise**: Non-coders use vibe mode, developers may prefer air-gapped
 - **Security requirements**: Critical systems demand air-gapped review
 - **Speed vs. control tradeoff**: Vibe for maximum velocity, air-gapped for maximum confidence

 Projects often transition between modes.
 A common pattern:

 - **v0.1-v0.3**: Business users rapidly prototype via vibe coding
 - **v0.4-v0.5**: Developers review and enhance in air-gapped mode
 - **v1.0**: Professional consolidation using air-gapped approach